SciCommInternship

 Figure 11.
 Research section after update.

 Figure 12.
-Snippet of live version of People section.
+Snippet of the live version of the People section.

 Monday, March 23, 2026 • 2 min read